reqshark/trippy/README.md

 A mesh of loosely connectable tripples.

 Whats a tripple?
 A JavaScript object of three keys, namely: `'subject','predicate','object'`.
-Thinking about the grammer as a sentence makes it easier to understand.
+Thinking about the grammar as a sentence makes it easier to understand.
 Graph tripples also pay dividends for complex/interconnected queries.

 Installation